graphql-compose/graphql-compose.github.io/docs/plugins/plugin-connection.md

 sidebar_label: Connection plugin
 ---

-This is a plugin for [graphql-compose](https://github.com/graphql-compose/graphql-compose) family, which adds to the TypeComposer `connection` resolver.
+This is a plugin for [graphql-compose](https://github.com/graphql-compose/graphql-compose) family, which adds to the ObjectTypeComposer `connection` resolver.

 Live demo: [https://graphql-compose.herokuapp.com/](https://graphql-compose.herokuapp.com/)